Page 245

 The page ties Animal's day-and-night creed to Maria's beach spectacle, as Armenian Al frames her as someone who exposes the valley tourists to a heat they cannot comfortably read.

 This is a strong convergence page.
 Animal's running-and-wine philosophy, Al's smiling commentary, and Maria's effect on the public all point toward the same idea: intensity becomes legible only when it scorches the people who came expecting a safer spectacle.
+This reading remains provisional because several handwritten replacements still need follow-up.

 Claude